Suspect caught in fatal shooting of 3 U.Va. football players

 ”Just give me a moment to thank God, breathe a sigh of relief,” university Police Chief Timothy Longo Sr. said after learning Jones was in custody.

 The violence erupted near a parking garage just after 10:15 p.m.
-Sunday as a charter bus full of students returned to Charlottesville from seeing a play in Washington.
+Sunday as a charter bus full of students returned from seeing a play in Washington.

-University President Jim Ryan said authorities did not have a “full understanding” of the motive or circumstances of the shooting.
+University President Jim Ryan said authorities did not have a ”full understanding” of the motive or circumstances surrounding the shooting.

 The killings happened at a time when the nation is on edge from a string of mass shootings during the last six months, including an attack that killed 19 students and two teachers at an elementary school in Uvalde, Texas; a shooting at a Fourth of July parade in a Chicago suburb that killed seven people and wounded more than 30; and a shooting at a supermarket in Buffalo, New York, that killed 10 people and wounded three.